H. S. Lee: Personal life

 Lee met his first wife Dawn Kathleen Glen, an Englishwoman, while studying at Cambridge.
 They had two sons, Douglas and Vivien Leslie, in Hong Kong.
 Glen returned to Britain for good with Vivien after falling afoul of Lee's mother, who disliked her daughter-in-law's penchant for smoking and sports cars.
 Lee married his second wife, Kwan Choi Lin, with whom he had seven more children.
 He named his children after the places where they were born.

-Lee had a grandson named Kenneth Lee Fook Mun, alias Omar Iskandar Lee Abdullah, who was involved in a road rage incident which resulted in the fatal shooting of a female accountant named Linda Lee Good Yew in August 2000.
+Lee had a grandson named Kenneth Lee Fook Mun, alias Omar Iskandar Lee Abdullah, who was involved in a road rage incident in August 2000 in which he fatally shot a female accountant named Linda Lee Good Yew.
 Kenneth was initially sentenced to 8 years in prison for culpable homicide in July 2003.
 But subsequently, in March 2005, upon the prosecution's appeal to the higher courts of Malaysia (Court of Appeal of Malaysia), he was found guilty of murder and sentenced to death, which was affirmed by the highest court of Malaysia (Federal Court of Malaysia) a year later.
 However, in January 2008, while awaiting execution, he was granted clemency by the Yang di-Pertuan Agong, leading to his death sentence being commuted to life imprisonment.

 Two of his sons also entered politics.
-Dato' Douglas Lee Kim Kiu (1924-2022) contested successfully in the 1952 Kuala Lumpur municipal elections whilst Tan Sri Alexander Lee Yu Lung (1938-1999) was briefly in the MCA before joining Gerakan and assumed several deputy minister posts between 1989 and 1995.
+Dato' Douglas Lee Kim Kiu (1924-2022) contested successfully in the 1952 Kuala Lumpur municipal elections whilst Tan Sri Alexander Lee Yu Lung (1938-1999) was briefly in the MCA before joining Gerakan and assumed several deputy minister posts between 1989 and 1995..
+His daughter-in-law, Datin Ruby Lee (wife of Douglas) was the longest serving Secretary General for the Malaysian Red Crescent, with a tenure of 32 years and awarded the Henry Dunant Medal.

 Honours

-Lee was appointed a Commander of the Order of the British Empire (CBE) in 1948 by King George VI and Knight Commander of the Order of the British Empire (KBE) in 1957 by Queen Elizabeth II in recognition of his services to the British colonial government.
+Lee was appointed a Commander of the Order of the British Empire (CBE) in 1948 by King George VI, and Knight Commander of the Order of the British Empire (KBE) in 1957 by Queen Elizabeth II in recognition of his services to the British colonial government.

 In 1959, Lee was awarded the Seri Maharaja Mangku Negara, which carries with it the title "Tun", for his significant contributions to Malaya's independence struggle and nation-building.
 He was the 10th recipient of the award.

 Jalan Bandar, originally known as High Street, was renamed Jalan Tun H.S.
 Lee in his honour in November 1988.